Plastid DNA

-Chloroplast DNA (cpDNA) is the DNA located in chloroplasts, which are photosynthetic organelles located within the cells of some eukaryotic organisms.
+Plastid DNA (ptDNA), also known as chloroplast DNA (cpDNA or ctDNA) in photosynthetic organisms, is the DNA located in chloroplasts, which are photosynthetic organelles located within the cells of some eukaryotic organisms, as well as some reduced plastids, such as apicoplasts.
 Chloroplasts, like other types of plastid, contain a genome separate from that in the cell nucleus.
 The existence of chloroplast DNA was identified biochemically in 1959, and confirmed by electron microscopy in 1962.
 The discoveries that the chloroplast contains ribosomes and performs protein synthesis revealed that the chloroplast is genetically semi-autonomous.
-The first complete chloroplast genome sequences were published in 1986, Nicotiana tabacum (tobacco) by Sugiura and colleagues and Marchantia polymorpha (liverwort) by Ozeki et al. Since then, a great number of chloroplast DNAs from various species have been sequenced.
+The first complete chloroplast genome sequences were published in 1986, Nicotiana tabacum (tobacco) by Sugiura and colleagues and Marchantia polymorpha (liverwort) by Ozeki et al. Since then, tens of thousands of chloroplast genomes from various species have been sequenced.

 Molecular structure

 Chloroplast DNAs are circular, and are typically 120,000–170,000 base pairs long.
 They can have a contour length of around 30–60 micrometers, and have a mass of about 80–130 million daltons.

 Most chloroplasts have their entire chloroplast genome combined into a single large ring, though those of dinophyte algae are a notable exception—their genome is broken up into about forty small plasmids, each 2,000–10,000 base pairs long.
 Each minicircle contains one to three genes, but blank plasmids, with no coding DNA, have also been found.

 Chloroplast DNA has long been thought to have a circular structure, but some evidence suggests that chloroplast DNA more commonly takes a linear shape.
 Over 95% of the chloroplast DNA in corn chloroplasts has been observed to be in branched linear form rather than individual circles.